Taakefyrsten/Einar-s-Resource-Blog/Computer Tools.md

 In either case, if working with information is an important step in your work you should spend some time thinking about how and why you are taking notes.
 [I do have a lot of thoughts on this topic 🔗](https://github.com/Taakefyrsten/Einar-s-Resource-Blog/blob/main/On%20Notetaking.md).
 And if you have the time you might want to try both options.

 ## Citation software / Source manager & reader
-Zotero, my love, my rock, my compatriot.
+[Zotero 🔗](https://www.zotero.org/), my love, my rock, my compatriot.
 There is no tool that I find easier to recommend than Zotero.
 If you need to cite more than a few things, I recommend Zotero; if you have more than a couple of PDFs that you need to keep control over, I recommend Zotero; if you are highlighting and rereading these highlights in a digital document, I recommend Zotero; if you are going to reread a highlight in a document more than a couple of times, I recommend Zotero.

 Adding new sources to the Zotero library can be as easy as just clicking the browser add-on on a given website, and boom you can cite it correctly.
 It’s the easiest, the most reliable and the best developed citation software out there.